The Optimization of Flux Trajectories for the Adiabatic Controlled-Z Gate on Split-Tunable Transmons: Model Theory

 on $\mathcal{B}_7$ (for operator-matrix equivalence in some specified basis we use the symbol $\simeq$).
 This operator representation hints at contributions important to mitigate in the execution of CZ: for example, the $g\sigma_1$ term represents a swapping action between $\ket{1,0}$ and $\ket{0,1}$ excitations at the coupling strength.
 In fact, this term can be used to naturally induce an iSWAP gate\cite{iSWAP_impl}, however this should be avoided for a successful and coherent CZ.
 In addition, the $g\sqrt{2}\lambda_1$ and $g\sqrt{2}\lambda_6$ terms represent the main issue, i.e. swapping between $\ket{0, 2}$ and $\ket{1,1}$, and $\ket{2, 0}$ and $\ket{1,1}$ respectively; in fact only the latter will be an issue, since we shall drive the transmon close to a point at which swapping is highly likely.
 Lastly, we have another swapping interaction with strength $2g$ between $\ket{1,2}$ and $\ket{2,1}$, however ideally these should not matter much if leakage out of $\mathcal{H}_{qq}$ has been well-managed throughout the quantum gate sequence.

-Fig. \ref{fig:spectral_decomp_one} gives an idea of how the CZ is implemented: the black dashed line in (c), the sum of $\omega_{01}$ and $\omega_{10}$ deviates from $\omega_{11}$ as flux is increased, which occurs because of the downward push on $\ket{1,1}$ from $\ket{2,0}$.
+Fig. \ref{fig:spectral_decomp_one} shows the low, medium, and high frequency ranges of the spectral decomposition of $H_\mathrm{int}$, in which (a) and (b) show two avoided crossings useful for inducing various state changes.
+Most importantly, (c) gives an idea of how the CZ is implemented: the black dashed line, the sum of $\omega_{01}$ and $\omega_{10}$, deviates from $\omega_{11}$ as flux is increased, which occurs because of the downward push on $\ket{1,1}$ from $\ket{2,0}$.
 The optimal flux bias for CZ is $\mathcal{A}_2$, the avoided crossing between these two states, or just before it\cite{Martinis_2014}, since being in the $\ket{1,1}$ state and moving towards $\mathcal{A}_2$ maximizes both accumulation of the difference in its frequency and that of the previously noted sum \textit{and} the probability of remaining in $\ket{1,1}$ during the movement.
 As we have assumed coupling is minimal at zero flux bias, we can approximate the eigenstates of $H$ at $\varphi=0$ to be the individual transmon eigenstates.
 Parameterizing $H$ by $\varphi$, if $\partial_\varphi H\approx 0$, i.e. the trajectory $\varphi(t)$ is adiabatic, then the system stays in its instantaneous eigenstate\cite{adiabatic_theorem} at $\varphi(0)=0$.
 The rotating frame of the transmon at which the remainder of the quantum gate sequence is operated in is defined at the zero flux-bias point, so the Hamiltonian \textit{does} have time-dependent components, but only along its diagonal.
-Since the Hamiltonian commutes with itself at different times, the Schrodinger equation and the adiabatic approximation dictates that the trajectory-dependent unitary $U_A:[0,\infty)^T\to\mathcal{B}(\mathcal{H}_Z)$\footnote{We employ the standard notation that $Y^X$ represents the class of functions from $X$ to $Y$ and $\mathcal{B}(\mathcal{H})$ denotes the Banach space of bounded linear operators on a Hilbert space $\mathcal{H}$.}
+Since the Hamiltonian commutes with itself at different times, the Schrodinger equation and the adiabatic approximation dictates that the trajectory-dependent unitary $U_A:[0,\infty)^T\to\mathcal{B}(\mathcal{H}_Z)$